 It is the decision of the survivor (victim) to decide whether or not to report the incident to police.
 A victim can also make an Occurrence Report.
 This is a report that the police can keep on file but may not necessarily lead to charges being laid.
 Please contact local police for more information about your options.
-If a decision is made to report expect strong emotions to arise; for example, anger, flashbacks, embarrassment, anxiety, guilt, shame, self-blame, confusion, depression, fear and/or empowerment.
-Support services are available free of charge for accompaniment to court, doctor/dentists appointments or other community visits through DRCC and other community agencies.
-Ask a counsellor at DRCC or call the DRCC crisis line at 905-668-9200 for more information about coordinating for these services.
+If a decision is made to report, expect strong emotions to arise, for example, anger, flashbacks, embarrassment, anxiety, guilt, shame, self-blame, confusion, depression, fear, and/or empowerment.
+Support services are available free of charge for accompaniment to court, doctor/dentist appointments, or other community visits through the Durham Rape Crisis Centre and other community agencies.
+Ask a counsellor at DRCC or call our 24/7 Crisis and Support Line at 905-668-9200 for more information about coordinating for these services.

 Section 271: Sexual Assault

 - If complainant is under 14 years, consent is no defence

 - Maximum Penalty: $2,000 fine or six months to 10 years in jail

 Section 272: Sexual Assault with a weapon, threats by a third party or causing bodily harm